Sami Allagui

 Sami Allagui (born 28 May 1986) is a former professional footballer who played as a striker.
 He spent most of his career in Germany.
-At international level, he represented the Tunisia national team.
+At international level, he played for the Tunisia national team.

 Club career

 Allagui was awarded a three-year youth contract with R.S.C.
 Anderlecht in summer 2005.

 On 11 May 2016, Allagui extended his contract at Hertha BSC until 2017.

 Allagui joined 2.
 Bundesliga side FC St. Pauli when his contract with Hertha BSC expired in summer of 2017.

 Allagui announced his retirement in October 2020 citing injury problems.

 International career

 On 10 November 2008, Allagui was called up to play for the Tunisia national team and played 45 minutes.
 In a May 2009 friendly match against Sudan, he scored his first international goal.
 He scored again against Oman on 29 March 2011.
 On 10 August 2011, Allagui scored a double in a friendly match against Mali.